-As peak season kicks in, internal medicine expert answers all the questions dog owners are asking
+Here are the answers to all the questions dog owners are asking about potentially fatal disease

 It’s peak season for Alabama rot in the UK.

 Studies have shown that 95% of all cases of the disease occur between November and May.

 While treatment options for Alabama rot remain limited, researchers recently made a ground-breaking discovery on this front.
 It’s called therapeutic plasma exchange and it can be carried out in our pet emergency hospital in Glasgow.

 Here we explain what Alabama rot is, how to spot signs of the disease and what owners can do to protect their dog from catching it.

 Alabama rot is a disease affecting dogs which causes small clots in blood vessels.
 These eventually result in tissue damage, skin ulcers and, in many cases, kidney failure.
 Also known as cutaneous and renal glomerular vasculopathy, or CRGV, the cause of Alabama rot remains unknown although theories put forward have included E. coli-produced toxins to parasites and bacteria.

 It was first recognised in the 1980s in America.
 However, as with a lot of conditions, it’s taken time for us to properly understand the disease.
 Thankfully, this is gradually improving as owners and vets are increasingly recognising the symptoms.

 It’s still very rare.
 The reason we’re seeing it more in the UK now is largely because we’re getting better at recognising it.
 When veterinary subjects get into the mainstream then, of course, they’re reported more because people recognise the symptoms.

 Why is it called Alabama rot?